jenkinsci/workflow-step-api-plugin/README.md

 The callback may also be a `TailCall` to do some cleanup, or any other `BodyExecutionCallback` to customize handling of the end of the block.

-You can pass various contextual objects, as per `@StepContextParameter` above.
+You can pass various contextual objects, as per `StepContext.get` above.

 `stop` is optional.

 ## Using more APIs

 You can also add a dependency on `workflow-api` which brings in more Pipeline-specific features.
-For example you can then receive a `FlowNode` as a `@StepContextParameter` and call `addAction` to customize the _Pipeline Steps_ view.
+For example you can then receive a `FlowNode` from `StepContext.get` and call `addAction` to customize the _Pipeline Steps_ view.